sawantudayan/ai-agentic-design-patterns/sequential_chats/README.md

-# Sequential Chats & Customer Onboarding
+# Usecase 2: Sequential Chats & Customer Onboarding

-This notebook demonstrates the process of simulating sequential interactions between AI agents to facilitate customer onboarding.
+This usecase demonstrates the process of simulating sequential interactions between AI agents to facilitate customer onboarding.
 It walks through the setup, creation of agents, tasks, and initiating the customer onboarding process.

-## 1. Setup
+## Setup

 - LLM Configuration: It sets up the configuration for the language model to use gpt-3.5-turbo.
 - Package Installation: Installs the autogen package to enable AI-driven agent interactions.

-## 2. Creating Agents

-The notebook defines four key agents:
+## Agent Creation and Configuration

+Conversable Agent Setup: Multiple conversational agents are created using the ConversableAgent class from autogen.

-- **Onboarding Personal Information Agent**: Collects customer name and location.
+- Onboarding Personal Information Agent: This agent interacts with the customer to gather their name and location.
+It is specifically configured to ask only for personal information, with termination occurring once the data is gathered.
-- **Onboarding Topic Preference Agent**: Gathers customer preferences regarding news topics.
+- Onboarding Topic Preference Agent: This agent collects customer preferences related to news topics they are interested in.
-- **Customer Engagement Agent**: Engages with the customer based on their personal and topic preferences, providing fun and interactive content.
+- Customer Engagement Agent: This agent creates an engaging experience by suggesting fun content such as jokes, stories, or facts based on the customer's preferences.

-- **Customer Proxy Agent**: Acts as the intermediary that facilitates the conversation between agents and the customer.
+Customer Proxy Agent: Acts as an intermediary, receiving messages from the agents and enabling the conversation flow with the customer.

-Each agent is initialized with its role and configured with the necessary LLM settings to ensure proper conversation flow.

-## 3. Creating Tasks

-Sequential tasks are defined, where agents exchange messages:
+## Task Creation and Execution

+- Sequential Task Flow: The notebook defines a series of tasks, where agents communicate in a structured manner:
-- Task 1: The onboarding personal information agent gathers the customer’s name and location.
+    - Personal Information Task: The personal information agent asks for the customer's name and location.
-- Task 2: The onboarding topic preference agent asks about the customer’s interests.
+    - Topic Preference Task: The topic preference agent queries the customer for their interests in news topics.
-- Task 3: The customer engagement agent suggests fun content based on the customer’s preferences.
+    - Engagement Task: The engagement agent provides interactive content based on the customer's profile.

-These tasks are organized into a structured flow, allowing the agents to interact with the customer and each other.

-## 4. Starting the Onboarding Process
+- Message Exchange: Tasks are defined by specifying sender-receiver pairs, messages, and conditions for summary and termination.

+## Sequential Chat Execution

+- **Initiating Chats**: The initiate_chats function starts the sequence of conversations between the customer and the agents, ensuring each agent completes its task before passing the interaction along.
-The ```initiate_chats``` function triggers the sequence of interactions between agents and the customer.
-After each interaction, a summary and cost are printed to monitor the progress and effectiveness of the conversation.
+- **Summary and Cost Output**: After each conversation, a summary is generated, and the cost of the interaction is printed.
+This allows for monitoring of both the conversation quality and resource utilization.

+## Clear Structure for Each Agent's Role

+- Each agent is tailored to a specific part of the customer onboarding process, ensuring clarity and structure in the interaction flow.
+- The agents are configured to operate autonomously, ensuring minimal human input (human_input_mode="NEVER"), but flexibility for customer interactions via the customer proxy agent.

+## Termination Conditions

+Each agent has termination conditions built in.
+For instance, the customer engagement agent terminates the conversation once it has fulfilled its role, and each agent automatically terminates after completing its task.

+## Simple Integration and Customization

+- The setup allows for easy addition of new agents, tasks, and functionalities to enhance the customer onboarding process.
+- Agents can be modified or extended with different system messages or tasks depending on the specific requirements of the customer service or onboarding process.

+## Contributors

+Udayan Sawant - Creator and Developer